Abdur-Rahim-sheikh/ml_prep/001_SE_prep/README.md

 ```

 What's funny here is, this will run, but as char accepts from -128 to 127, it will print from  1, 2, ..., 127, -128, -127, ..., -1,0, 1 and so on infinitely.
 This is because of the overflow of char data type.

+### What mock do in pytest
+- Mocking is a technique used in testing to replace a real object with a fake object that can be controlled and inspected during the test.
+- In pytest `@mock.patch('some_function_path')` means that whenever `some_function_path` is called in the entire test from anywhere, it will be replaced with a mock object.
+- `mock.Mock()` is a class that can be used to create mock objects with custom behavior and attributes.